tamim2007009/Image-Processing-Project-OMR-System/README.md

 - Maximum pixel count indicates selected answer
 - Compares with answer key for grading

+The [Binary Thresholding](#8-binary-thresholding) step shows how bubbles are converted to binary for pixel counting.

 ### 4. Grading and Statistics

 - Individual scores and grades
 - Class statistics (average, highest, lowest)
 - Grade distribution (A, B, C, F)
 - Pass/fail analysis

+See the [Answer Detection & Grading](#9-answer-detection--grading) output showing correct (green) and incorrect (red) answers.

 ## 📊 Output Format